 Only a few years back, both online and brick-and-mortar businesses enjoyed a healthy organic reach on Facebook – at no cost.
 During this time, you could easily build an audience for your business on Facebook and organic interactions were strong.
 Among all the social media platforms, Facebook became the key social hub.
-Businesses of all sizes, in different industries and niches, could almost always find part their key market there, and keep in contact through the standard news feed.
+Businesses of all sizes, in different industries and niches, could almost always find part their key market there, and keep in contact with the standard news feed.
 Nowadays, however, it seems organic Facebook Marketing has changed, with some saying it’s gone forever.

 Tell us… how are your organic Facebook marketing efforts going these days?
 Do your posts receive as many ‘likes’ ‘comments’ and ‘shares’ as they used to?
 How have things changed for your business Facebook page?
 We’d love to hear your thoughts in the comments below!